suncoast-devs/handbook/lessons/cs-api-servers-crud/index.md

 Let's look at the various options:

-- The first option `controller` says we want to make a controller.
+- The first option `controller`, says we want to make a controller.
-- The second option `--model GameNight` indicates which model will be used in this controller.
+- The second option, `--model GameNight` indicates which model will be used in this controller.
-- The third option `--name GameNightsController` indicates the name of the controller.
+- The third option, `--name GameNightsController` indicates the name of the controller.
 Notice it is a plural version of the singular model name.
 - The fourth option `--useAsyncActions` indicates we prefer to code with async style code.
-- The fifth option `-api` indicates we are generating API style controllers.
+- The fifth option, `-api` indicates we are generating API style controllers.
   There are different styles of controllers we will not cover in this course.
 - The sixth option `--dataContext DatabaseContext` is the name of our context class.